zeroc-ice/ice-builder-gradle/README.md

         }
     }
     dependencies {
-        classpath group: 'com.zeroc.gradle.plugins', name: 'ice-gradle-plugin', version: '1.0' }
+        classpath group: 'com.zeroc.gradle', name: 'ice-builder', version: '1.0.0' }
 }
-apply plugin: 'ice-gradle-plugin'
+apply plugin: 'ice-builder'
 ```

-It is important that the `ice-gradle-plugin` plugin is applied after the `java` plugin in
+It is important that the `ice-builder` plugin is applied after the `java` plugin in
 order for task dependencies to be properly setup.

 ## Gradle Tasks